jupyter-server/jupyter-scheduler/docs/contributors/index.md

 [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use `yarn` or `npm` in lieu of `jlpm` below.

+We recommend using a `conda` environment or `pip` for managing your Python packages.
+If you're using macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.), we strongly recommend using `conda`.

 ```bash
 # Clone the repo to your local environment
 git clone https://github.com/jupyter-server/jupyter-scheduler.git